kimjev-webdev/webdevination/README.md

 ![](assets/images/readmefiles/preloader.gif)

-*Handled through nav.js
+* Handled through nav.js - please view file for full notes.
-*Fullscreen overlay that displays on initial page load.
+* Fullscreen overlay that displays on initial page load.
-*Portal-style animation: a glowing circle that expands on entry and contracts on exit.
+* Portal-style animation: a glowing circle that expands on entry and contracts on exit.
-*Alternates between entry/exit using JavaScript sessionStorage to make the user feel like they are entering and leaving the portal between each page.
+* Alternates between entry/exit using JavaScript `sessionStorage` to make the user feel like they are entering and leaving the portal between each page.
-*CSS animations (@keyframes) manage scaling, rotation, and opacity.
+* CSS animations (@keyframes) manage scaling, rotation, and opacity.
-*Lightweight and optimized for fast performance across devices.
+* Lightweight and optimized for fast performance across devices.
 * Adds an immersive mystical "gateway" effect to the UX - enhancing the convergence between technology and mysticism.

 <h2 id="18">Features - Homepage</h2>